Discovery of Edith Vanderbilt’s Christmas Gifts Ledger

 • Multiple departments across the estate also help implement the grand plans for Christmas décor at Biltmore each year, including our Engineering, Housekeeping, Museum Services, Horticulture, Guest Services, Security, and Events teams.

-All of the wreaths on display in Biltmore House and throughout the estate–like this one adorning the Conservatory last year–are handmade by our Floral team.
+All of the wreaths on display in Biltmore House and throughout the estate–like these one adorning the Conservatory–are handmade by our teams.

 Wreaths